NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

     ![NuGet package properties in a Visual Studio project](media/qs_create-vs-01-package-properties.png)

+above png outdated. and license info is required. how to add license? it should not be ignored.

     > [!Note]
     > For packages built for public consumption, pay special attention to the **Tags** property, as tags help others find your package and understand what it does.